+With its miles of ocean coastline, marinas and docks are common to Florida—and Miami in particular.
 Docks are structures that extend into a body of water that allows boats to be moored.
-They can be busy places, with marine traffic and machinery.
+They can be busy places with marine traffic and machinery.
 These structures are frequently the site of catastrophic injuries and wrongful death.
-These can be the result of:

-Maritime workers injured on the job may be eligible for compensation under the Longshore & Harbor Worker’s Compensation Act.
-The Act covers a variety of maritime workers working on piers, wharfs, docks, terminals, or other areas used to build, load, unload, or repair vessels used on navigable waters.
-The Act provides financial compensation for:
+Maritime workers injured on the job may be eligible for compensation under the Longshore & Harbor Workers’ Compensation Act.
+The act covers a variety of maritime workers working on piers, wharfs, docks, terminals, or other areas used to build, load, unload, or repair vessels used on navigable waters.

-Whatever your boating accident injury, there is no one better than us to handle your case.
+If you were injured at a dock or marina, the experienced legal team at Mase Seitz Briggs is qualified to handle your case.
 We have successfully handled thousands of maritime cases, trying hundreds to verdict.
-We can help you, too, and recover the most money for your injuries.
+We can help you recover the most money for your injuries.